Larry P. Thomas, Inaugural Director

 - chairing the 2003 Sponsored Programs Committee for the American College Personnel Association’s Standing Committee for Multicultural Affairs

-- completing the Institute for Social Justice Education at the 2003 National Conference on Race and Ethnicity and the Institute for Multicultural Organizational Development at the 2004 National Conference on Race and Ethnicity
+- completing the 2003 Institute for Social Justice Education and the 2004 Institute for Multicultural Organizational Development at the National Conference on Race and Ethnicity

 - founding the African American Male Congress, the nation’s first undergraduate honor society for African American males

 Thomas previously served as associate director of the Office of Graduate Preparation Programs at Syracuse University, adjunct professor of sociology and psychology at Drexel University, area coordinator for College House and Conference Services at the University of Pennsylvania, residence coordinator at Florida State University, assistant area coordinator at Syracuse University, and administrative assistant at Rowan University.
-He has also written about higher education for the Post Standard and Syracuse University Press.
+He has also written about higher education for the Huffington Post, the Post Standard, and Syracuse University Press.

-In addition to FDDS, Thomas is a proud supporter of the Salvation Army, the William J. Clinton Foundation, Syracuse University, the Smithsonian National Museum of African American History and Culture, the United Nations Children’s Fund, the Alvin Ailey Dance Theater Foundation, Movember Foundation, the Robin Hood Foundation, Humanity First, Partners in Health, and Fight for Children–Washington, D.C.
+In addition to FDDS, Thomas is the founder of the LPT Foundation and proud supporter of the Salvation Army, Syracuse University, Smithsonian National Museum of African American History and Culture, United Nations Children’s Fund, Alvin Ailey Dance Theater Foundation, Movember Foundation, Robin Hood Foundation, Humanity First, Partners in Health, Voto Latino, Aspen Institute, Fight for Children, and the Bill, Hillary, and Chelsea Clinton Foundation.

 Connect with him on LinkedIn.